skl/phundamental/README.md

 ## Instructions

-Clone the repo to a directory on your server and execute the top-level installer:
+Clone the repo to a directory on your server:

     git clone https://github.com/skl/phundamental.git